Humaria hemisphaerica

-Humaria hemisphaerica is a species of fungus in the family Pyronemataceae.
+Humaria hemisphaerica is a species of fungus in the family Humariaceae.
 In the UK it has the recommended English name of glazed cup; in North America it has been called the hairy fairy cup or the brown-haired fairy cup.
 Ascocarps (fruit bodies) are cup-shaped and can be recognized by their smooth, white inner surface and hairy, brown outer surface.
 The species occurs in Europe and North America.

 Taxonomy

 This species was originally described in 1780 by German mycologist Friedrich Heinrich Wiggers as Peziza hemisphaerica.
 Elias Magnus Fries placed it within the Lachnea series, a name he applied to cup fungi with hairy apothecia.
 In 1870 Leopold Fuckel transferred P. hemisphaerica to the genus Humaria.

 The specific epithet is derived from the Latin word hemisphaericum, meaning half a sphere.

 Description

 Humaria hemisphaerica has fruiting bodies (apothecia) that typically measure 5 to 30 mm in diameter by 1 to 1.5 cm deep.
 The fruiting bodies are initially spherical and expand to become cuplike at the fungus matures.
 This species typically does not have a stipe; when it does, it is present as a small abrupt base.
 The inner surface of the fruiting body (the hymenium) is white, while the outer hairy surface is brown and covered with brown hairs that taper to a sharp point.
 These hairs are 400–500 x 15–20 μm.
 The ascospores are elliptical, hyaline, 20–22 x 10–11 μm, and have 2–3 oil droplets.